 - Has a low compression core

-The Srixon Q star golf ball has one of the best performances in the market when it comes to feel, length, and control.
+The Srixon Q star golf ball has one of the best performances in the market when it comes to feeling, length, and control.
 The ball has almost a forgiveness to it on slightly off-center hits and gets in the air effortlessly.
 It is tuned to increase distance on the driver while providing unparalleled stopping power on approach shots.
 The ball is also designed to produce an aggressive ball flight that maximizes distance regardless of weather conditions.

 High ball speed is maintained for a longer period of time during the flight.
 The ball is developed to maximize the energy transfer to the ball for more ball speed resulting in greater distance and is configured to provide great touch and feel greenside.